Home (beta)

 We looked at soooo many breeds, but never could find just the right breed for us, until one day, we found this breed called the Coton De Tulear.

 The temperament of this breed is pretty incredible!
 We have puppies from each of our litters, who are being used and trained as emotional support dogs, both for their owners and for the local community.
-One is being taken around to local hospitals to visit with patients, and another goes daily to hang at a local gym for children with sensory challenges and disabilities.
+Some are being taken around to local hospitals to visit with patients, and another goes daily to hang at a local gym for children with sensory challenges and disabilities.
 We love this breed, and think that you will too!

 Contact